-Spots are created when something is being dropped or spilled on the carpet, and substance does not have the ability to permanently bond to the fiber or cause damage.
+Spots are created when something is being dropped or spilt on the carpet, and substance does not have the ability to permanently bond to the fibre or cause damage.
 Fast reaction and proper cleaning steps can completely remove the spot from the carpet.

 Stains contrariwise are created by something being dropped on a carpet, but the substance has the ability to permanently damage the carpet fibre (bleach for example).
 And if not acted upon fast the substance might permanently change colour to the carpet.

-It always helps to be prepared with the right information for dealing with different types of accidents like wine, felt tip, tea, coffee, pet vomit, blood, pee, etc. We prepared our most detailed list containing some homemade cleaning solutions and professional wool cleaners to help you fight this spots.
+It always helps to be prepared with the right information for dealing with different types of accidents like wine, felt tip, tea, coffee, pet vomit, blood, pee, etc. We prepared our most detailed list containing some homemade cleaning solutions and professional wool cleaners to help you fight these spots.

 For fresh liquid spills, follow these steps: